RS-422: Characteristics

 Several key advantages offered by this standard include the differential receiver, a differential driver and data rates as high as 10 megabits per second at 12 meters (40 ft).
 Since the signal quality degrades with cable length, the maximum data rate decreases as cable length increases.
 Figure A.1 in the annex plotting this stops at 10 Mbit/s.

 The maximum cable length is not specified in the standard, but guidance is given in its annex.
 (This annex is not a formal part of the standard, but is included for information purposes only.)
-Limitations on line length and data rate varies with the parameters of the cable length, balance, and termination, as well as the individual installation.
+Limitations on line length and data rate vary with the parameters of the cable length, balance, and termination, as well as the individual installation.
 Figure A.1 shows a maximum length of 1,200 m, but this is with a termination, and the annex discusses the fact that many applications can tolerate greater timing and amplitude distortion, and that experience has shown that the cable length may be extended to several kilometers.
 Conservative maximum data rates with 24AWG UTP (POTS) cable are 10 Mbit/s at 12 m to 90 kbit/s at 1,200 m, as shown in the figure A.1.
 This figure is a conservative guide based on empirical data, not a limit imposed by the standard.